 If a party in interest believes that the case should be assigned to a different division within this district, such party shall file a motion requesting transfer to the desired division and state the reasons therefor.

-[Comment: See Local Rules 1015-1(A) (addressing judicial assignment of cases and joint administration or transfer and 1071-1 (divisions of court).]
+[Comment: See Local Rules 1015-1(A) (addressing judicial assignment of cases in certain circumstances) and 1071-1 (divisions of court).]